simplex-chat/simplex-chat/docs/rfcs/2023-09-12-remote-profile.md

 ### On a mobile device

-1. A user opens sidebar and clicks "connect from desktop" in the "You" section, starting remote controller discovery.
+1. A user opens sidebar and clicks "use from desktop" in the "You" section, starting remote controller discovery.
+  * When this happens for the first time, the user must set the mobile device name, pre-filled from system device name if possible.
   * UI enters "Waiting for desktop" window, which collects all the broadcasts received so far.
   * Discovery process starts UDP broadcast listener on application port (5226).
   * A datagram containing remote controller fingerprint is checked against a list of pre-registered controller devices.